 A flexible sterling silver choker, by Inga-Britt (Ibe) Dahlquist for Georg Jensen, c.
 1960.Denmark.

-Early designs by Dahlquist often show organic yet geometric expression, showing how nature is both an inspiration and incorporates unworked materials.
-From 1965, Dahlquist was an employee of George Jensen, and it was here she created more austere modernist jewelry.
-Rhythmic patterns and repeated elements remained present in her designs.
+Early designs by Dahlquist often reflect both organic and geometric qualities, illustrating nature as an inspiration and incorporating unworked materials.
+From 1965, Dahlquist was an employee of George Jensen, where she created more austere modernist jewelry, yet rhythmic patterns and repeated elements remained present in her designs.

 Visit our exhibition page for “MEDITATIONS ON MODERNISM: Thirty Years of Jewelry Design by Jacqueline Rabun, 1990–2022 and Selections from Notable Post-WWII Nordic Jewelry” to learn more about the innovative and exquisite Nordic jewelry in our collection.